State police searching for armed suspect following robbery at Framingham rest stop

 FRAMINGHAM, MASS.
-(WHDH) - State police are searching for a suspect accused of brandishing a firearm during an armed robbery at a rest stop in Framingham.
+(WHDH) – State police are searching for a suspect accused of brandishing a firearm during an armed robbery at a rest stop in Framingham on Thursday morning.

-Troopers responding to a report of a robbery at a Starbucks in the Massachusetts Turnpike rest stop around 6:20 a.m. learned that an armed suspect got access to a safe before fleeing, according to state police.
+Troopers responding to a report of a robbery at a Starbucks in a rest area along the westbound side of the Massachusetts Turnpike around 6:15 a.m. learned that a gun-wielding suspect had forced his way into the building and stole cash from a safe before fleeing, according to Massachusetts State Police.

 No additional information has been released.